How many interesting and trivia facts about Sardinia do you know?

 This is one of those facts about Sardinia I actually had to look up.
 One of the most frequent questions I get while I travel whenever I mention I am from Sardinia is whether we eat or there are a lot of sardines in Sardinia.

-I actually used to get puzzled, and at times even a bit offended, until I eventually checked and realized the name sardines actually comes from Sardinia!
+I actually got puzzled, and at times even a bit offended.
+This was until I eventually checked and realized the name sardines actually comes from Sardinia!
 The reason is that in the past sardines were found in abundance on the seas of Sardinia.
 And to think most of us don’t even eat it!

 There is a blue zone in Sardinia